 Purchases and sales of derivatives are recognised as follows: Futures - on close out or expiry the variation margins are recognised as cash receipts or payments depending on whether there is a gain or loss.
-Forward currency contracts settlements are reported as gross receipts and payments.
+Forward currency contracts and swap contract settlements are reported as gross receipts and payments.